rabiul121/md-to-pdf/README.md

 ---

 ## Customization

-- Edit `template.tex` for layout changes.
+- Edit `template.tex` for layout, font, and page setup changes.
-- Update the Lua filter for more Unicode ranges or font tweaks.
+- Update the Lua filter for more Unicode ranges, font tweaks, or line break logic.
+- See `setup.md` for advanced PDF customization (font size, margins, etc.).
 - Add your own Markdown files for conversion.

 ---

 ## Credits